ashishpatidar123/Art-Generation-With-Neural-Style-Transfer/README.md

-# Music-Generation-Using-RNN
+# Art Generation With Neural Style Transfer
-A simple ML model for Music Generation using Recurrent Neural Network
+A simple ML model for generating a artistic image by merging a content image with a style image.